fylgja/site/src/guides/style-and-code-guide.md

 }
 ```

-What we do is set the style as generic as possible,
-and inherit the styles from the parent element if it exists.

-This allows you to override any styles via the `table` or `td`,
+Our approach aims to establish a more generic style definition that inherits properties from parent elements when present.

+This strategy facilitates easy overrides for specific styles,
-without having to write the entire CSS level of dept.
+without the need for extensive CSS nesting.

-At first this looks as more CSS,
+Though it may initially appear to be more CSS code,
-but actually it saves you bytes as you add new custom styles,
+this approach proves efficient as you add new custom styles,
-since you can use 1 class to override every style set by the component.
+minimizing the volume of code required to achieve customization.

-This principle can be used for Native elements and CSS components,
+This principle can be applied to both native HTML elements and custom CSS components,
-and gets even better if you add CSS variables 🤗

-## CSS class variables (class modifier)

-This convention helps us name things when we need to ad extra classes to our components,
-to override specific styles,
-it clearly shows that it's a class to change the main class.

-example;
+particularly when integrated with CSS variables for even more flexibility 🤗

+## Finding Harmony: A Mix of CSS Components and Utilities

+Here at Fylgja, we're all about offering a dynamic mix of CSS Components and Utilities, understanding that there's no one-size-fits-all rule in the world of CSS.
+Our goal is to make the most of CSS's capabilities while keeping our HTML code tidy and organized.

+- **CSS Components:** Opt for CSS Components when you're looking to reuse styles across your website.
+They help maintain a consistent look and speed up development.

+- **CSS Utilities:** Embrace CSS Utilities for specific, targeted styling needs.
+They're perfect for tackling individual style requirements efficiently and are easy to create specific layouts without adding new custom styles.

+- **Inline Styles:** When you have unique styles that don't quite fit with CSS Components or Utilities, go for inline styles.
+If possible, consider expanding them with CSS Props (CSS variables).
+This enhances flexibility and makes maintenance easier.

+Our philosophy is all about flexibility and adaptability.
+By combining different CSS techniques, we empower developers to craft engaging, efficient, and responsive web designs.

+## Our approach for Component Modifiers

+To enhance clarity when adding extra classes for style overrides,
+we employ a naming convention for class modifiers.

+This convention distinguishes classes intended to modify the main class by adding a hyphen prefix:

 ```css
 .class.-clipped { .. }
 ```

-The only change is adding a hyphen in front of any class
-that will just change styles from a CSS Component.
+This clear distinction signifies that the class serves to modify styles within a CSS component.

-Our most commonly used class variable is `.-theme`.
-It will add the color-theme styles to any component that supports this.
+A common example of this convention is the widely used `.-theme` class modifier,
+which applies color-themed styles to supporting components.

-Practical example of a button toolbar;
+For instance, consider a button toolbar implementation:

 ```html
 <div class="flex">